 Are you contented with having enough for 3 daily meals upon retirement?
 Or is retirement a new phase of life, with endless options awaiting?
 If retirement is about exploring new sights and enjoying life to the fullest, it would be wise to side aside a little of your income towards it now.

 Accumulating a million dollar is not that hard, we already show you.
-Everything is easy when you start early and take small step towards achieving it.
+Everything is easy when you start early and take small steps towards achieving it.

-As we have said many time over, start planning for your retirement right now.
+As we have said before, start planning for your retirement right now.

 Mistake 5: Paying high interest on mortgage loans